 |Gabrielle Wilcox||University of Calgary, Canada|

-Manuscripts published in CJSP fall into four categories: Regular articles, Special Issues, Brief articles, and Test/Book Reviews.
+Manuscripts published in CJSP fall into six categories: Brief Reports, Original Articles, Literature Review and Meta-Analyses, Book and Test Reviews, Special Issues, and Registered Reports.
 Preparation of manuscripts should follow the most recent edition of the Publication Manual of the American Psychological Association.
 Manuscripts that do not comply with these guidelines will be returned to the author for editing prior to beginning the review process.
 Because all manuscripts are reviewed anonymously, please do not include any identifying information in the paper, including headers and footers.
 A covering letter should include a statement that the article, review, or information contained in the submission has not been published elsewhere and is not currently being considered for publication.
 Please also include a statement that all ethical guidelines were followed as required for conducting human research.
-Authors may wish to provide the names and email addresses of potential reviewers for their paper.
+Authors may wish to provide the names and email addresses of suggested reviewers for their paper.

-Book and test reviews should follow the standard format for such reviews as found in other SAGE publications such as the Journal of Psychoeducational Assessment.
+Book and Test Reviews.
+Mental health service providers are inundated with advertisements for new books, therapeutic interventions, tests, workshops, and other products.
+Most clinicians do not have the time and energy to evaluate the effectiveness, robustness, or credibility of these products.
+CJSP will evaluate the quality and utility of products and publish the results.
+Every effort will be made to provide the highest levels of reviews to assist clinicians in their decisions to purchase new products.
 The typical length is 1600 to 2000 words.
 Reviews should contain identifying information about the test or book, including author(s), title, and publisher, and describe issues of particular relevance to practitioners.
 Contributors of test reviews should be familiar with and address the test construction guidelines described in The Standards for Educational and Psychological Tests (AERA, APA, NCME, 2014).
-In order to ensure that the reviews are contemporary, the test or book under review should have been published within the past two years.
+To ensure that the reviews are contemporary, the test or book under review should have been published within the past two years.
 For more specific guidelines and inquiries on test/book reviews, please contact Dr. Janine Montgomery at Janine.Montgomery@umanitoba.ca

 For all submissions: Authors’ names and affiliations, including complete contact information, should appear on a separate cover page, and the manuscript should be formatted for anonymous review.